-The processing area which includes the area between the front of the counters to the wall separating the airline ticket offices and ticketing area provides 5 feet of depth.
-The passenger processing area, the area where passengers stand at the counters is approximately 10 feet deep, with space reserved for queuing providing approximately 20 feet of depth.
-Some airlines that use kiosks have their kiosks mixed in with the queuing area.
-Beyond queuing is passenger circulation, which consists of a 20-foot-deep corridor which facilitates the movement of passengers and bags between the ticketing area and security screening checkpoint.
+The processing area, which includes the area from the front of the counters to the wall separating the airline ticket offices and ticketing area, provides 5 feet of depth.
+The passenger processing area, the area where passengers stand at the counters, is approximately 10 feet deep, with space reserved for queuing providing approximately 20 feet of depth.
+Some airlines that use kiosks mix their kiosks in with the queuing area.
+Beyond queuing is passenger circulation, which consists of a 20-foot-deep corridor that facilitates the movement of passengers and bags between the ticketing area and security screening checkpoint.

-Airline ticket offices (ATO's) are located behind the ticketing area and consist of operations space, IT closets, and breakrooms for airline employees.
+Airline ticket offices (ATOs) are behind the ticketing area and consist of operations space, IT closets, and breakrooms for airline employees.